June 11

 But if you want to buy wisely, you do need it.

-Luckily, there are websites like ours who have this information.
+Luckily, there are websites like ours that have this information.
 We actually cut the cookware open and measure the layers--so our readers can know exactly what they're paying for.

 For details about Copper Core heating properties--and how it compares to other cookware--see the Copper Core Cookware Heating Properties section below.

 Knowing how thick the internal layers are is crucial to knowing how well clad cookware will perform.
-Few manufacturers supply this information (including All-Clad), so you have to rely on sites like ours to do this research for you.
+Few manufacturers supply this information (including All-Clad), so you have to rely on sites like ours to do this research.

 back to top